 CashCourse - was created to help students understand the basics of financial literacy.
 You can explore an array of topics including budgeting, credit management and student loans.
 Additional sections provide information about employment and the decisions you make when securing a job.
 It is never too late to start building a healthy financial future!
 Here are some worksheets to help you with managing your money.

-File Your Federal Tax Return For Free - If your adjusted gross income for 2010 is less than $58,000 you may be eligible for free tax preparation and electronic filing.
+File Your Federal Tax Return For Free - If your adjusted gross income is less than $58,000 you may be eligible for free tax preparation and electronic filing.
 Visit www.irs.gov to learn more about eligibility requirements and providers.
 Any questions regarding this free service should be directed to the Internal Revenue Service (IRS).
 Providers may offer to file your state tax return for a fee.
 Information about filing an electronic State of Colorado tax return can be found here.

 FinAid! - is a comprehensive website for all types of financial aid related issues.
 Up-to-date information about federal legislative changes, loan calculators and general financial aid information are among the various topics covered.